Rampant Scotland Directory!

 Scotland HolidayNet

 This is a very comprehensive site covering the Scottish Borders (and drifting also into Lothian).
 Its main purpose is to provide access to the Hotels, Bed and Breakfast and Self Catering Rentals.
 But there is extensive coverage of Castles and History of the area, as the list below confirms!
-In addition to describing Mary Queen of Scots House and Linlithgow Palace plus Traquair House the following castles are covered:
+In addition to describing Mary Queen of Scots House and Linlithgow Palace plus Traquair House and a number of other castles around Scotland.

 About Britain